 This factsheet considers what management development is, the challenges of developing managers, the relationship between management and leadership, and the link between management development and business strategy.
 It then explores techniques used to identify development needs, including management competences and performance management.
 It goes on to look at formal learning interventions, work-based methods, and briefly touches on evaluating management development programmes.

 The CIPD is at the heart of innovations across L&D, supporting practitioners in providing insights and resources.
 Connect with us through our Leading in Learning network.

 What is management development?

-The term ‘manager’ covers a huge range of roles, encompassing senior management teams as well as middle and specialist managers and a diverse array of line managers, together with individuals who occasionally take on project management roles, all with differing development needs.
+The vastly divergent nature and characteristics of ‘management’ means the task of identifying and providing effective learning opportunities for managers presents a significant challenge for L&D professionals.
+The term ‘manager’ covers a huge range of roles, from senior management teams to middle and specialist managers and a diverse array of line managers, together with individuals who occasionally take on project management roles, all with differing development needs.

 The relationship between management and leadership

 The term ‘leadership’ is often used almost interchangeably with ‘management’, but, in fact, reflects only some aspects of the manager role, and is not always associated with the formal role of a manager.
 However, as well as general management activities, it’s commonly recognised that all managers, including first-line supervisors, need to demonstrate leadership qualities.
 Read more on leadership.

 Any management development approach needs to reflect an organisation’s strategy and goals.
 Culture is also a key determinant of management style and attitudes to management development.
 Read our factsheet on L&D strategy for more on how business strategy can drive L&D planning.
 Our learning cultures research shows the impact managers have on creating positive learning environments in organisations, which is vital for sustained success.